fzls/Database-Homework/README.md

 # Database-Homework
-the homework of the database class
+the homework of the administrator class